Tomato Pie Recipe (With Fresh Tomatoes)

 14. Par bake the pie for 10 to 15 minutes.
 You do not need to bake it completely.
 This is sometimes referred to as “blind baking,” and ensures that the crust will cook completely once the filling is added and later baked.

-TIP: If you are worried about the crust puffing up or having air-pockets, then line and flatten with a heavy duty aluminum foil or parchment on the bottom and sides of crust.
+Tip: If you are worried about the crust puffing up or having air-pockets, then line and flatten with a heavy duty aluminum foil or parchment on the bottom and sides of crust.
 Place pie weights or dry beans (like kidney beans) and bake for 10 to 15 minutes.

 empty pie shell in a clear pie dish in the oven to par bake

-Assembling the Tomato Pie
+Assemble the Tomato Pie

 15. Remove and let the crust cool to room temperature.
 Then top the par baked crust with ⅓ cup shredded cheddar cheese.